- Guide Map

 Popcorn, ice cream, bottled water and sodas can be purchased at Maurice's Amazing Popping Machine, which is parked closed to Gaston's Tavern.

-A new line of Ariel and Under the Sea -- Journey of The Little Mermaid merchandise can found at Sir Mickey's, which is located behind Cinderella Castle.
+Ariel and Under the Sea -- Journey of The Little Mermaid merchandise can found at Sir Mickey's, which is located behind Cinderella Castle.

 Big Top Souvenirs, across from Dumbo the Flying Elephant in Storybook Circus, offers items from that section of New Fantasyland, including specialty cupcakes adorned with Dumbo candies and caramel corn.